RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 An alternative to the contrastive training methods of CLIP/ALIGN and SigLIP is image captioning.
 The pretraining task is to predict the text from the image.
 This is also closer to how the vision encoder will be used in a VLM.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/cappa_architecture.png" alt="CapPa architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2306.07915v5" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/cappa_architecture.png" alt="CapPa architecture" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2306.07915v5" %}

 Captioning is an alternative training method.
 A transformer decoder (LLM) is trained to predict the text, while attending to the image through cross attention.
 This contrasts with contrastive approaches in that we are generating the text, rather than text embeddings.
 This requires a decoder architecture for the text encoder.